✨ Professional Resume Review | Get Yours Today | Certified Experts

 • Throughout the writing and researching process for this piece of work, always have this question in your head: “How will this add value to the people I am trying to work for?”.

 • Don’t forget the rest of your application.
 The research paper may be the defining point of difference that gets you the job.
-However, you must also ensure that your CV and cover letter are strong cover letter is vital too.
+However, you must also ensure that your CV and cover letter are strong.
+A cover letter is vital too.

 Further Reading: How to be a great employee prospect